Tell Me Why (video game): Development and release

-Tell Me Why was first announced during an Xbox London event on November 14, 2019.
+Tell Me Why was announced during an Xbox London event on November 14, 2019.
 Director Florent Guillaume described the special bond between the game's twin protagonists as the “core mechanic” of the game.
 According to Lead Writer Morgan Lockhart, the story began as "one about family and how conflict can arise from contradictory memories of a past event".
-Lockhart said the story revolves around the twins and the small town they grew up in, and from there the writing team added further layers to define who the characters are.
+Lockhart said the story revolves around the twins and the small town in which they grew up, and from there the writing team added further layers to define who the characters are.
 The developers' goal is to depict an "honest" narrative about "harsh American realities", and examines themes of poverty, mental health and prejudice as part of its focus on the truth behind the death of the twins' mother Mary-Ann Ronan.
 Other themes of conflict which are hinted at in the game include gun rights and conversion therapy.

 The developers worked with GLAAD aiming to make Tyler Ronan, a transgender character as a main character in a AAA video game, an "authentic representation of the trans experience".
 Nick Adams, GLAAD's Director of Transgender Media & Representation, was a consultant for the project and made recommendations for the appropriate casting decision behind Tyler.
 Voice actor August Aiden Black, who is a trans man, was cast as Tyler.
 Adams said the game strikes a balance between "not shying away" from Tyler's gender identity and showing the manner in which it affects him on a personal level, which mostly involve how others react to him.
 Clay Carmuche, Xbox Publishing's Narrative Director, suggests that the perspective of the storyteller as well as the subject of the story influences the topics that can be discussed and the nature of the stories that can be told.
 He noted that the story of the game can be told without any acknowledgement of Tyler’s gender, but insisted that it is more interesting to explore something that is unfamiliar.